 Meyers Clean Day Lemon Verbena Kitchen Basics Set

-You’ll banish dirt from every nook and cranny with this kit (Amazon) that includes everything from a microfiber duster to a window squeegee and even a lightbulb changer.
-This clever tool comes with an extendable wand that reaches up to sixteen feet.
-It may seem a little pricey at around $70, but this all-in-one kit will save you so much time that it’s well worth the money.
+You’ll banish dirt from every nook and cranny with this cleaning kit that includes everything from a static duster to a window squeegee.
+This clever tool comes with an extendable wand that reaches up to 10 feet.
+Best of all, you can pick it up for around $30.
+This all-in-one kit will save you so much time that it’s well worth the money.

-If you’re itching to get your DIY on, start with this eight-piece system (Amazon).
-It’s easy to install on your own, and is 100% wireless.
-You won’t need to sign a contract and can add 24/7 monitoring for around $15 per month.
-There are limitations, though.
-This system’s wall-mounted control panel could be destroyed by a burglar.
+If you’re itching to get your DIY on, start with everyone’s favorite self-install home security system.
+SimpliSafe equipment is easy to set up on your own and it’s 100% wireless.
+You won’t need to sign a contract and you can add 24/7 professional monitoring for around $15 per month.

 We’re back to getting caught in a state of undress—don’t do it.
 In order to take a shower with privacy, and without flooding the bathroom, you need to remember to pick up a shower curtain.
 And the bonus is that this can be a fun purchase; there are so many decorative shower curtains to choose from, you may decide to get one for every season.